 We are dedicated to ending homelessness by rebuilding lives and empowering our community's most vulnerable.

 Our housing programs are designed to ensure that homelessness is rare, brief, and nonrecurring in the Lynchburg community.
 Our programs are solutions-oriented, coupling stable housing with intensive support services to help those experiencing homelessness gain independence.

-Since Miriam’s House opened its doors in 1994, nearly 2,500 homeless women and families have been provided with safe housing and supportive services to help them rebuild their lives.
+Since Miriam’s House opened its doors in 1994, over 2,500 homeless persons have been provided with safe housing and supportive services to help them rebuild their lives.
 Through our services and advocacy, 521 homeless children have been reconnected with the safety and security of a place to call home.

 We are fiercely committed to ending homelessness in our community, and to that end, we have increased our service capacity by over 542% since 2008, serving hundreds more of our homeless neighbors each year.

-have exited our programs into safe and stable housing
+of our families have exited our programs into safe housing